Amoxicillin: Modes of delivery

 Pharmaceutical manufacturers make amoxicillin in trihydrate form, for oral use available as capsules, regular, chewable and dispersible tablets, syrup and pediatric suspension for oral use, and as the sodium salt for intravenous administration.

 An extended-release is available.
 The intravenous form of amoxicillin is not sold in the United States.
 When an intravenous aminopenicillin is required in the United States, ampicillin is typically used.
 When there is an adequate response to ampicillin, the course of antibiotic therapy may often be completed with oral amoxicillin.

 Research with mice indicated successful delivery using intraperitoneally injected amoxicillin-bearing microparticles.

 Names

-"Amoxicillin" is the International Nonproprietary Name (INN), British Approved Name (BAN), and United States Adopted Name (USAN), while "amoxycillin" is the Australian Approved Name (AAN).
+Amoxicillin is the international nonproprietary name (INN), British Approved Name (BAN), Australian Approved Name (AAN), and United States Adopted Name (USAN), while amoxycillin is the former AAN.

-Amoxicillin is one of the semisynthetic penicillins discovered by former pharmaceutical company Beecham Group.
+Amoxicillin is one of the semisynthetic penicillins discovered by the former pharmaceutical company Beecham Group.
 The patent for amoxicillin has expired, thus amoxicillin and co-amoxiclav preparations are marketed under various brand names across the world.